Kraftbar/linux-essentials/docs/mySetup/newLinuxInstallation/readme.md

 #### 3.1 configure mouse speed
 see manual  config - [link](trackpad.md)
 #### 3.1 configure scrolling speed
-#### (this workaround solution has still somewhat buggy behavior, increases the scroll ticks not the length of the scrolling)
+#### (this is a workaround solution, has still somewhat buggy behavior, increases the scroll ticks and not the length of the scrolling)
 Original answer:

 Here is a solution which works perfectly (tested recently in Ubuntu 14.04, 18.04, and 20.04):